Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning

-\paragraph{(d) Diversity: degree assignment.} \textbf{Lines 11--15} regard the assignment of a new in- and out-degree to the vertices of the KG-isomorphic subgraphs in order to guarantee diversity.
-To do so we first partition the set $\mathcal{V}$ in equivalence classes $\{V_1,\dots ,V_s\}$ where $u,v\in \mathcal{V}$ belong to the same class if and only if there exists a KG-isomorphism $\Phi\in\mathbb{I}$ such that $\Phi(u)=v$.
-In other words, all the vertices in a class must have different sensitive attributes because they belong to subgraphs that are KG-isomorphic.
-This is done in \textbf{line 11} by the function \emph{IsomorphismPartitioning}.
-Then \textbf{lines 12--15} assign a different in- and out-degree to each vertex belonging to the same class, with the use of the function \emph{ChooseDeg}.
-This function, described by Algorithm \ref{alg:choose_degree}, is similar to what done in KLONE: we draw them at random according to the input distributions $p_{\text{in}}$ and $p_{\text{out}}$, while making sure that the chosen values are always bigger or equal than the original one and that they are all different between each others. \paragraph{(e) Diversity: addition of synthetic edges.} \textbf{Lines 16--30} add the necessary synthetic edges to meet the in- and out- degrees assigned in the previous step, thus making $A$ satisfying condition (4iii) of the (k,x)-isomorphism anonymization in Definition \ref{def:isomo}.
-For each $v\in \mathcal{V}$ we aim at selecting a set $\mathcal{C}$ of candidate vertices from (to) which add $\Delta$ new edges to (from) $v$ in order to achieve the chosen in-(out-) degree.
-Such set $\mathcal{C}$ is made of all the vertices $u$ of the graph such that (i) its current out-(in-) degree $d_A^{\neg \varphi}(u) $ is less that the assigned one $D^{\neg \varphi}(u) $, so that they have `space' for new synthetic out- (in-)coming edges (\textbf{line 19}, where $\neg in=out $ and $\neg out=in $), (ii) it does not belong to any of the subgraphs $H$ appearing in the buckets for which $v\in V(H)$ (\textbf{line 20}) and (iii) there does not already exist an edge between $v$ and $u$ (\textbf{line 20}).
-Item (i) is important for not exceeding $D^{\neg \varphi}(u) $, while point (ii) is crucial for not 'breaking' the isomorphism between subgraphs since if $u,v\in V(H)$, then adding an edge between $v$ and $u$ would modify the topology of $H$.
+\textit{(e) Diversity: addition of synthetic edges.} \textbf{Lines 16--30} add the necessary synthetic edges to meet the in- and out- degrees assigned in the previous step, thus making $A$ satisfying condition (4iii) of Definition \ref{def:isomo}.
+For each $v\in \mathcal{V}$, we aim at selecting a set $\mathcal{C}$ of candidate vertices from (to) which add $\Delta$ new edges to (from) $v$ in order to achieve the chosen in-(out-) degree.
+Such set $\mathcal{C}$ is made of all the vertices $u$ of the graph such that (i) its current out-(in-) degree $d\sub A^{\mp \varphi}(u) $ is less than the assigned one $D^{\mp \varphi}(u) $, so that they have `space' for new synthetic out- (in-)coming edges (\textbf{line 19}), (ii) it does not belong to any of the subgraphs $H$ appearing in the buckets for which $v\in V(H)$ (\textbf{line 20}) and (iii) there does not already exist an edge between $v$ and $u$ (\textbf{line 20}).
+Item (i) is important for not exceeding $D^{\mp \varphi}(u) $, while item (ii) is crucial for not `breaking' the isomorphism between subgraphs since if $u,v\in V(H)$, then adding an edge between $v$ and $u$ would modify the topology of $H$ and hence its chase graph.
 If the cardinality of $\mathcal{C}$ is less than the required number $\Delta$ of edges to be added (\textbf{line 21}), we add to it $m=\Delta-|\mathcal{C}|$ vertices of $A$ that do not belong to $\mathcal{V}$, as for them no prescribed in-/out-degree is required (\textbf{lines 22-23}).
 If this is not possible because $V(A)\setminus \mathcal{V}$ is too small, we create and augment $A$ with new vertices (\textbf{lines 24--26}) to be added to $\mathcal{C}$ so that $|\mathcal{C}|=\Delta$.
 We then randomly select $\Delta$ vertices from $\mathcal{C}$ (\textbf{line 28}) and add the corresponding edges from (to) them to (from) $v$ (\textbf{lines 29-30}).